linear/linear/README.md

 ### Structure

-This monorepo uses `yarn workspaces` and `lerna` to publish packages.
+This monorepo uses `yarn workspaces` to manage and publish packages.

 Generated code uses file prefix `_generated` and should never be manually updated.